Best Online Degrees in: Holistic Nutrition

 Graduates of an online bachelor's degree in holistic nutrition should be able to find entry-level employment as a dietitian.
 Dietitians, who are sometimes referred to as nutritionists, are typically employed by hospitals, public health clinics, long-term care facilities, large corporations with on-site cafeterias, or in some cases, by large health clubs and gyms.
 In most cases, dietitians are typically responsible for developing individualized or group nutritional programs based on patient or client needs.
 If working in a cafeteria setting, they may be responsible for buying food, overseeing the kitchen staff, or completing other business related tasks.
 Those working in community nutrition usually work for public health clinics, government and non-profit agencies, health maintenance organizations (HMOs), and educate groups of people about proper nutrition and its benefits.

 According to the U.S. Bureau of Labor Statistics, employment for dietitians and nutritionists is expected to increase by 20% through the year 2020.
-The Bureau also reported the median annual income for dietitians and nutritionists was $53,250 in 2010.
+The Bureau also reported the median annual income for dietitians and nutritionists was $53,250.

 It is important to remember that jobs are heavily dependent on the economy and the location of the individual seeking employment.
 Entry-level positions in the field typically pay considerably less.
-The Bureau reported that the lowest 10% of workers in the field earned less than $33,330 in 2010.
+The Bureau reported that the lowest 10% of workers in the field earned less than $33,330.